-- 12.10 Trees in poor condition will be provided with enhanced care to seek to improve their condition.
-If such trees remain in poor condition and are unlikely to improve, even with enhanced care, then these will be replaced. - 12.11 The understorey will be annually slashed in late summer, and the slashed material removed.
-Care will be taken to avoid damage to the tree trunks.
-The addition of mulching should reduce the possibility of mechanical damage to the bases of trees. - 12.12 The understorey will be managed to remove weeds.
-Weed control will include ongoing removal of woody weeds (self-sown exotics such as Cotoneaster, Sorbus, Ulmus, Crataegus, Pyracantha, Prunus, also Acacia mearnsii and A. baileyana), and spot-spraying with appropriate herbicide of exotic perennial grasses (Chilean Needlegrass Nassella neesiana, Cocksfoot Dactylis glomerata, Tall Fescue Festuca arundinacea, Serrated Tussock Nassella trichotoma, Paspalum distichum) and St Johns Wort Hypericum perforatum.
+- removal of woody weeds and seedlings (see also Strategy 11.3); and - mulching areas used for seating. - 12.2 The NCA will ensure maintenance planning is periodically informed by a monitoring program (refer to Policy 14). - 12.3 The understorey will be annually slashed in late summer, and the slashed material removed.
+Care will be taken to avoid damage to the tree trunks. - 12.4 The understorey will be managed to remove weeds.
+Weed control will include ongoing removal of woody weeds (self-sown exotics such as Cotoneaster, Sorbus, Ulmus, Crataegus, Pyracantha, Prunus, also Acacia mearnsii and A. baileyana), and spot-spraying with appropriate herbicide of exotic perennial grasses (Chilean Needlegrass Nassella neesiana, Cocksfoot Dactylis glomerata, Tall Fescue Festuca arundinacea, Serrated Tussock Nassella trichotoma, Paspalum Paspalum distichum) and St Johns Wort Hypericum perforatum.